TheNotary/webserver-hackme-edu/README.md

   - re-flow Dockerfile so the index.html file is moved into place after all the installation stuff... which should be dead simple...
   - Hook in the assembly compiled cgi-bin on index.html
   - Consolidate apt-get's near by each other... but don't merge them so it's easier to extract... add comments per apt-get string especially compiling ruby
+  - Split this repo into two projects, one that's all about performance testing, and a second that's about pentesting

 # Nginx fcgiwrap Docker